2.2 Summary of Material accounting policies

 Depreciation is calculated over the depreciable amount, which is the cost of an asset, or other amount substituted for cost, less its residual value.

 An asset's carrying amount is written down immediately to its recoverable amount if the asset's carrying amount is greater than its estimated recoverable amount.
-Gains or losses arising from disposal of property, plant and equipment which are carried at cost are recognized in the statement of profit and loss.
+Gains or losses arising from disposal of property, plant and equipment which are carried at cost are recognised in the statement of profit and loss.

 Depreciation method, useful lives and residual values are reviewed at each reporting date and adjusted if appropriate.